 Each tuple MUST contain both section title and citation context.

-The format is a LIST, so please do not forget to put squared brackets around it, and the commas to divide the tuples.
+The format is a LIST, so please do not forget to put squared brackets around it, and

 In case you do not have the section title, it has to be replaced by an empty string.